 Monuments and Statuary

 Marble is a beautiful and easy-to-work-with stone that has long been used for monuments and sculptures.
-Its lack of significant porosity allows it to withstand freeze-thaw action in the outdoors, and its low hardness makes it a simple stone to work with.
+Its lack of significant porosity allows it to withstand freeze-thaw action outdoors, and its low hardness makes it a simple stone to work with.
 It has been used in projects ranging from the pyramids to a figurine.
-It is widely used in the construction of cemetery markers, statues, mantles, benches, stairways, and other structures.
+It is widely used in constructing cemetery markers, statues, mantles, benches, stairways, and other structures.

 Many Other Uses

-Calcite has an extremely white colour when powdered.
+Calcite has a white colour when powdered.
 Calcite powder is frequently used as a white pigment or "whiting."
 Calcite was used in some of the first paints.
 It is a primary component of whitewash and is used as an inert colouring agent in paint.

 Animal feed frequently contains pulverised limestone and marble as a dietary supplement.
 Cattle that produce milk and chickens that produce eggs require a calcium-rich diet.
 To increase calcium intake, small amounts of calcium carbonate are frequently added to their feeds.